acorn-io/runtime/docs/docs/37-getting-started.md

     - `accessModes`: (list of) modes to allow access to this volume
 - `secrets`: set of secrets that can be auto-generated and used by any container in the Acorn app
   - `quickstart-pg-pass`: custom secret name, referenced by `containers.app.env` and `containers.db.env`
-    - `type`: There are several secret types <!-- TODO: add link-->.
+    - `type`: There are several [secret types](38-authoring/05-secrets.md#types-of-secrets).
 Here, a token (random string) will be generated for you at runtime.

 ## Step 4.
 Run your Acorn app